matheusleusin/MNEs_and_Artificial_Intelligence/README.md

-# Performance Pending: The AI Conversion Challenge and the Power of Knowledge Related-ness in MNEs
+# Performance Pending: The AI Conversion Challenge and the Power of Knowledge Relatedness in MNEs

-This repository contains the R code and data to reproduce the analysis and figures for the paper, "Performance Pending: The AI Conversion Challenge and the Power of Knowledge Relatedness in MNEs."
+This repository contains the R code and data to reproduce the analysis and figures for the paper "Performance Pending: The AI Conversion Challenge and the Power of Knowledge Relatedness in MNEs".

 For a user-friendly overview of the code and the main estimations, please see the supplementary **[HTML summary file](https://relatedness-in-mnes.netlify.app/)** (also available as `index.html` in this repository).